Countdown to College: Tips to Help Students Find Their Fit

 “My children started taking high school classes in eighth grade,” Fain says.
 “A GPA is harder to bring up in junior and senior year, so our goal their eighth- and ninth-grade years was to keep their GPA high.”

-Erin McCubbin, Upper School Head of Academic and College Counseling at Mount Vernon Presbyterian School, specializes in helping students prepare for college.
+Erin McCubbin, Upper School Head of Academic and College Counseling at The Mount Vernon School, specializes in helping students prepare for college.

 “The highest potential to insulate a student’s GPA for the future is during freshman year,” McCubbin says.